miyu1/simple_native_logger/README.md

 10-05 19:03:19.449 E/MyApp   (22099): fatal log
 ```

-On macOS/iOS, you can see logs using macOS Console app,
+On macOS/iOS, you can see the logs using macOS Console app,
 ![Console App](images/console_app.png "Console App")

 or by log command.